cyschneck/centerline-width/README.md

 * [OPTIONAL] interpolate_n (int): Number of additional points to add between existing data, defaults to 5 (note: larger numbers will take exponentially longer to run, recommends less than 15)
 * [OPTIONAL] interpolate_n_centerpoints (int): Number of points used to interpolate the Voronoi centerline, defaults to the the length of the data frame (df_len)
 * [OPTIONAL] equal_distance (int): Equal distance between points (in meters) used to interpolate the Voronoi centerline, defaults 10 meters
-* [OPTIONAL] ellipsoid (str): Ellipsoid definition of Earth to provide size and shape for built-in functions to convert degrees to meters, options include (is sensitive to case): ["GRS80", "airy", "bessel", "clrk66", "intl", "WGS60", "WGS66", "WGS72", "WGS84", "sphere"] for more details: [pyproj.Geod "Built-in ellpsoid defintions"](https://proj.org/en/9.2/usage/ellipsoids.html#built-in-ellipsoid-definitions), defaults to "WGS84"
+* [OPTIONAL] ellipsoid (string): Ellipsoid definition of Earth to provide size and shape for built-in functions to convert degrees to meters, options include (is sensitive to case): ["GRS80", "airy", "bessel", "clrk66", "intl", "WGS60", "WGS66", "WGS72", "WGS84", "sphere"] for more details: [pyproj.Geod "Built-in ellpsoid defintions"](https://proj.org/en/9.2/usage/ellipsoids.html#built-in-ellipsoid-definitions), defaults to "WGS84"

 **Solutions for sparse data:**